What do you sing before Wayne Newton comes on stage?

 The Saban performance capped off a busy few months for Green.
 In February, she made her New York debut at Feinstein’s/54 Below—and again paired her own compositions with classics.

-Green’s full album is available on Soundcloud, and she plans to go on tour soon.
+Green’s music is available on Soundcloud, and she plans to go on tour this fall.

 —Molly Petrilla C’06